 - what a consumer must do to claim under the warranty – how to contact you and where to send the claim

 - whether you or the consumer are responsible for expenses associated with a warranty claim and how the consumer can claim back any expenses incurred

 - that the benefits provided to the consumer by the warranty are in addition to other rights and remedies available to the consumer under the law.

 In addition to the requirements above, a document evidencing a warranty against defects must include mandatory text to ensure consumers are aware that any warranty against defects operates in addition to consumers’ rights under the ACL.
 The mandatory text for the supply of goods is:

 Our goods come with guarantees that cannot be excluded under the Australian Consumer Law.
 You are entitled to a replacement or refund for a major failure and compensation for any other reasonably foreseeable loss or damage.
 You are also entitled to have the goods repaired or replaced if the goods fail to be of acceptable quality and the failure does not amount to a major failure.

-From 9 June 2019, the mandatory text for the supply of services is:
+The mandatory text for the supply of services after 9 June 2019 is:

 Our services come with guarantees that cannot be excluded under the Australian Consumer Law.
 For major failures with the service, you are entitled:

 - to cancel your service contract with us; and